IDMNYU/audiolab/docs/synths.md

 <img src = "./img/serge7375_photo.jpg" width="100%" title="73-75 Serge system" alt="73-75 Serge system">

 The 73-75 Serge was built by Luther Bradfute based on kit designs by the Human Comparator.
-Called the "Homebuilt" system, this 2-panel setup contains a "greatest hits" of Serge modules from the first generation of Tcherepnin's designs, sold as kits while he was still working at CalArts from 1973-1975.
-In general, these modules are simpler than found on the Random\*Source panels.
+Called the "Homebuilt" system, this 2-panel setup contains a "greatest hits" of Serge modules from the first generation of Tcherepnin's synthesizers, built in his home and sold as kits while he was still working at CalArts from 1973-1975.
+In general, these modules are simpler than found on the Random\*Source panels, but contain many examples of Tcherepnin's innovative designs.

 ### "Homebuilt" Panel 1